Governors play a key role in leading, supporting and improving schools, and becoming one can be a rewarding experience.

 What you can get out of it

-By committing a small amount of time each month, you'll have the satisfaction of becoming part of a team involved in running the school.
-The free training available can give you skills you can use elsewhere.
+By committing a small amount of time each month, you'll have the satisfaction of becoming part of a team with free training to build skills you can use elsewhere.

 Supported by free training